AnastasiaChatzi/Data_Analysis_Portfolio/README.md

 ## About

 Hi, I'm Anastasia!
 I am a Linguist turned Data Analyst!
-Even though I hold a bachelor's degree in Greek Linguistics, I've always been keen on business-related topics, so I decided to pursue an MBA degree, where I majored in Marketing.
+I hold a bachelor's degree in Greek Linguistics, but I've always been keen on business-related topics, so I decided to pursue an MBA degree, where I majored in Marketing.
 Fascinated by the insights that Big Data Analytics can provide for today's businesses, I am currently enrolled on a Master's degree in Big Data, Marketing & Management, aspiring to become a Data Analyst.

 ## Table of Contents